-- According to Merriam-Webster OnLine (www.webster.com), parse means: - to resolve (as a sentence) into component parts of speech and describe them grammatically - In CS, we take this to mean answering for a CFG G by analysing the structure of w according to G; i.e. to recognize the language generated by a grammar G.
+According to Merriam-Webster OnLine (www.webster.com), parse means: to resolve (as a sentence) into component parts of speech and describe them grammatically for a CFG G by analysing the structure of w according to G; i.e. to recognize the language generated by a grammar G.